April 17, 2025

 A Conversation with State Lawmakers

-Join this group of lawmakers as they discuss the state of health care in Michigan.
+Join this group of lawmakers as they discuss the state of healthcare in Michigan.
 Legislators will share their thoughts on the 2025 session and will discuss the impact of federal changes locally.

-Closing Plenary
+Closing Keynote